heliuphy/WeChat-miniapp-weather/README.md

 The project is under development and is expected to complete all functions within a week.

 ## License
-This project is licensed under the GNU License - see the LICENSE.md file for details
+This project is licensed under the GPL-v3.0 License - see the LICENSE file for details